 - Prevents the creation of processes, protocols and systems that support institutional interests over survivor’s needs.

-We’ve previously written how race and ethnicity are depicted in Think About It, but this is just the beginning of thinking about how sexual assault prevention and response work can be anti-racist.
-Last year at NASPA, a session titled “Considering Students of Color in Sexual Assault Prevention” by Luoluo Hong, Mark Houlemard, Ross Wantland, and Patricia Nguyen discussed using a social justice framework when thinking about sexual assault on college campuses.
+At the 2015 NASPA conference, a session titled “Considering Students of Color in Sexual Assault Prevention” by Luoluo Hong, Mark Houlemard, Ross Wantland, and Patricia Nguyen discussed using a social justice framework when thinking about sexual assault on college campuses.
 To do this, it is imperative that administrators recognize that racism and sexism are “interlocking systems of oppression” and doing anti-sexism work also means doing anti-racism work.
 One of my main takeaways from this session was when Hong suggested replacing the word “students” in your sexual assault policies with “students of color.”
 And then ask yourself: Does the policy still apply?
 Is it realistic and comprehensive?
 Are students of color actually considered in the voices of victims and perpetrators?
 Most importantly, how is your sexual assault prevention work anti-racist?

 How does this relate to Climate Surveys?
 As we previously wrote, Sexual Assault Campus Climate Surveys are being considered a “best practice response to campus sexual assault.”
 One of the most beneficial usages for climate survey data is being able to sort and filter it based on demographics like class standing, gender, sexual orientation, and race.
 When you administer your campus climate survey, pay special attention to the perceptions and experiences of students of color.
 Compare the experiences of white students and students of color for questions about reporting sexual assaults, perceptions of campus safety, and bystander behaviors.
 Reporting numbers have been low across campuses (2-5%) when participants were asked if they reported the assault through official school systems.
 This data needs to be cross-tabulated with different demographics to isolate data about how race impacts perceptions and experiences with sexual assault.
 Climate surveys are a great tool to gauge racial disparities on your campus and can lead to creating policies and procedures that are anti-racist.